robinhood-suite/robinhood4/doc/robinhood.rst

 rbh-sync
 --------

-This tool allows synchronizing any two RobinHood backens, provided the source backend implements the querying part of the backend_ interface, and the destination backend implements the updating part.
+This tool allows synchronizing any two RobinHood backends, provided the source backend implements the querying part of the backend_ interface, and the destination backend implements the updating part.